 b) Examples include the kangaroo rat, which can survive without drinking water by extracting moisture from the seeds it consumes, and the dromedary camel, which can go long periods without water by conserving it through concentrated urine and minimal sweating.

-c) Desert tortoise has the capacity to store water in its bladder.
+c) Desert tortoises has the capacity to store water in their bladder.
 Additionally, it can endure extended periods without food or water.

 d) Birds and reptiles in the desert have developed adaptations to conserve water.
 Instead of excreting liquid urine like mammals, they excrete metabolic waste in the form of uric acid, which is a white, insoluble compound.